peerreview269/SGR_AI/README.md

 ## Installation and Setup

-Clone the repository to your local machine:
+Clone the repository to your local machine or just donwload the files.
+Whatever you want:

 ```bash
 git clone https://github.com/peerreview269/SGR_AI